-Scholarships of up to $5,000 per year are available for people from rural NSW who are undertaking a Bachelor of Nursing or Bachelor of Midwifery degree in 2016.
+Scholarships of up to $5,000 are available for people from rural NSW who are undertaking first year studies of a Bachelor of Nursing or Bachelor of Midwifery degree in 2018.

 Am I eligible to apply?

-- Will you be commencing or continuing your Bachelor of Nursing or Bachelor of Midwifery degree in 2016?
+- will you be enrolled in your first year of an Australian Bachelor of Nursing or Bachelor of Midwifery degree in 2018?

-- Are you currently living and have you have lived in a rural location (as defined for the purposes of these scholarships) in NSW for more than five years, within the last ten years?
+- have you lived in a rural location (as defined for the purposes of these scholarships) in NSW for more than five years, within the last ten years?

-- If successful, are you willing to participate in an evaluation or telephone survey about the Nursing and Midwifery Scholarship?
+- if successful, are you willing to participate in an evaluation or telephone survey about the scholarship?

 If you answered 'yes' to the above questions you are eligible to apply for this scholarship.